handmadecode/quill/README.md

     <rule-violation-filter files=".*Test.*\.java"/>

-## JDepend Additions Plugin

-The JDepend Additions plugin applies the standard Gradle plugin `jdepend` to the project and configures the corresponding project extension and tasks with some defaults and additions.
-It also replaces the `jdepend` configuration's dependency on the standard JDepend distribution with a dependency on the [guru-nidi](https://github.com/nidi3/jdepend) fork.

-### Usage

-    apply plugin: 'org.myire.quill.jdepend'

-### Configuration dependencies

-The latest version of the JDepend tool is 2.9.1, which was released in 2005.
-This version does not recognize the Java 8 class format, and it omits classes with Java 8 specific constructs (e.g. method handles) from the analysis.

-To support dependency analysis of Java 8 code, the plugin uses the [guru-nidi](https://github.com/nidi3/jdepend) fork of JDepend rather than the standard distribution.
-This is done by replacing the `jdepend` configuration's dependency on the `jdepend:jdepend` artifact with a dependency on the `guru.nidi:jdepend` artifact.
-The version of the `guru.nidi:jdepend` artifact is specified through the extension property `guruNidiVersion` (see below).

-This replacement of the standard JDepend library can be disabled by setting the `guruNidiVersion` property to null.

-### Default values

-The plugin configures the `jdepend` extension in the project to let the build continue even if failures occur.
-This currently is a no-op as JDepend does not have the concept of failure; the property is an inheritance from `CodeQualityExtension`.
-This is equivalent to specifying the following in the build script:

-    jdepend.ignoreFailures = true

-### Extension additions

-The plugin adds a method called `disableTestChecks` to the `jdepend` extension.
-Calling this method in the build script it will remove the `test` source set from the extension's source sets, thus disabling the `jdependTest` task:

-    jdepend.disableTestChecks()

-The plugin also adds two properties:

-* `guruNidiVersion` - a string specifying the version of the guru-nidi JDepend fork to use.
-Default is version "2.9.5".
-If this property is set to null, the guru-nidi fork will *not* be used.

-* `antTaskVersion` - a string specifying the version of the JDepend Ant task to use in conjunction with the guru-nidi fork.
-Default is "1.9.7".
-Note that this property does not affect the version of the Ant task used when the guru-nidi fork is disabled.

-### Task additions

-The plugin adds an [XSL transformation report](#xsl-transformation-reports) to all tasks of type `JDepend`.
-These reports have the name `quillHtmlReport` and are `enabled` by default.
-They can be configured per task, e.g. to use another XSL file than the one distributed in the Quill jar:

-    jdependMain {
-      quillHtmlReport.xslFile = 'resources/jdepend.xsl'
-      quillHtmlReport.destination = "$buildDir/reports/tools/jdepend.html"
-    }

-    jdependTest.quillHtmlReport.enabled = false

-The plugin also adds a read-only property `jdependProperties` to all tasks of type `JDepend`.
-This property allows specifying a properties file with runtime options for JDepend, as described in the [documentation](http://clarkware.com/software/JDepend.html#customize).
-Normally this can only be achieved by adding the properties file to the JDepend classpath (which is what the plugin does if a properties file is specified for the task).

-The properties file resolved relative to the project directory and is configured like

-    jdependMain {
-        jdependProperties.file = 'jdepend.properties'
-    }

-If no properties file is explicitly configured the plugin uses a file bundled with the Quill jar that excludes the `java.lang` package from the JDepend analysis:

-    ignore.java=java.lang

-This file is extracted to the path "tmp/jdepend/jdepend.properties" relative to the project's build directory.

 ## CPD Plugin

 The CPD plugin adds a verification task for copy-paste detection using the CPD tool that is part of